Lambda Calculus

 It demonstrates the use of higher-order effects (i.e. effects that install handlers for other effects as part of their own operation).
 Both Lam() and Let() are higher-order, as they handle their bound variables.

-The Bound and Scoped annotations indicate the binding semantics—effectful uses these annotations to compute the free variables of an expression.
-An Operation argument annotated with Bound is considered bound in the scope of the operation, and will not be included in free variables of a term constructed with that operation.
-An argument annotated with Scoped(n) can see variables bound at levels greater than or equal to n.
-In the case of Let(), var is bound at level 0 and val is scoped at level 1, which indicates that var is not in scope in val so this is a non-recursive let-binding.
+The Scoped annotation indicates the binding semantics—effectful uses these annotations to compute the free variables of an expression.
+An Operation argument annotated with Scoped[A] is considered bound within the scope identified by the type variable A, and will not be included in the free variables of a term constructed with that operation.
+Arguments sharing the same type variable in their Scoped annotation share the same scope, while different type variables indicate independent scopes.
+In the case of Let(), var is annotated with Scoped[A] and body is also annotated with Scoped[A], indicating that var is bound within body.
+The val argument has no Scoped annotation, which means var is not in scope in val, making this a non-recursive let-binding.

 Reduction rules for the calculus are given as handlers for the syntax operations.